hpcleuven/Best-practices-for-R-on-HPC/projects/dgemm/README.md

 ## What is it?

+1. Environment
+    - `.Rprofile`: R profile file that activates `renv`.
+    - `renv.lock`: lock file for the R environment.
+    - `renv`: directory with the R environment.
+      - `activate.R`: script to activate the R environment.
+      - `settings.json`: settings file for the R environment.
 1. `dgemm.R`: script that performs multiple matrix multiplications using R's `foreach` package.
 1. walltime and memory